AdrianSzlag/TravelMate/README.md

 To start using the app, you first need to create an account.
 Click on the 'Sign up' button and fill out the form.
 Once registered, you can log in using the 'Sign in' button.

 After logging in, you can start exploring the various features of Travel Mate.
 Browse through the list of services, check out menus, make bookings, and manage your bookings all through the app.

-## Contributing
-We love your input!
-We want to make contributing to this project as easy and transparent as possible.
-If you want to report a bug or submit your ideas, feel free to open an issue.

 ### Happy Travelling!